reinterpretcat/vrp/doc/src/examples/pragmatic/multi-day.md

-# Multi jobs
+# Multi day/shift

-This example demonstrates how to simulate multi day planning scenario.
+This example demonstrates how to simulate multi day/shift planning scenario.
+The problem has jobs with time windows of different days and one vehicle type with two shifts on different days.

 <details>